ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 Documentation
 ============================================
-CellPhoneDB tool provides different methods to assess cellular crosstalk between different cell types by leveraging our CellphoneDB database of interacting molecules with single-cell transcriptome data.
+CellPhoneDB tool provides different methods to assess cellular crosstalk between different cell types by leveraging our CellPhoneDB database of interacting molecules with single-cell transcriptome data.

 ## Novel features in v5
 1) New python package that can be easily executed in Jupyter Notebook and Collabs.